oraclekid12/rulebook2024/content.md

 action (even if using a different Discipline level).

 ### Sequencing
+**impulse**: the opportunity to play **A** card or effect.

+**Sequencing**
 If two or more Methuselahs want to play a card or effect, the acting Methuselah plays first.

-> At every stage, the acting Methuselah always has the opportunity called **impulse** to play the next card or effect.

-So after playing one effect, they may play another and another.
+At every stage, the acting Methuselah always has the **impulse** to play the next card or effect.
+So after playing one effect, ~~they~~ **the acting methuselah** may play another and another.**
+\
 Once they are finished, the impulse passes to the next Methuselahs in the following order:
 - during a directed action at a single Methuselah or in combat, the defending Methuselah first;
 - during an action targeting a set of Methuselas, those Methuselahs in clockwise order;
 - during an undirected action, the prey first and the predator second.

-Then every other Methuselah in clockwise order gets the impulse.
-After every Methuselah has passed, the impulse goes back to the acting Methuselah.\
+Then every other Methuselah gets the impulse, in a clockwise order. **After every Methuselah has passed, the impulse goes back to the acting Methuselah**.\

 > If at any point any Methuselah uses a card or effect, the acting Methuselah again gets the impulse back.

+**block attempt**: A Methuselah may declare that they attempt to block the current action with their minions.
+More than one minion may be used to attempt to block.
+However, only one minion may attempt to block at the same time.\
+**decline to block**: If a Methuselah cannot or does not want to block the current action, they decline to block by passing the opportunity to block to the next Methuselah in sequencing order.
+A declination to block is a final decision.

 ### **Contest**